-Are Your Kids Ready For Summer Sleep Away Camp?
-Are You?
+Are You and Your Kids Ready For Sleepaway Camp?

 Summer camp.
 The butt of many jokes, the setting for many horror movies, the rite of passage that marks the time of childhood when one is old enough to be away from home, yet not old enough to have any responsibilities.

 How do you know if your kids are ready to go to sleepaway camp?
 And are you ready to let them go, or will you spend the week teary-eyed lying on their bed waiting for their return?

 Last year was the first year any of my children attended a sleepaway summer camp.
 I dutifully went through the packing list, shopped for every item, labeled everything– though if you want me to let you in on a little secret when you are a part of a large family with closely spaced siblings your underwear is already labeled with your initials.

 I was excited for them.
 They had talked non-stop about camp for months and finally the time came to put them on the bus that would take them away.

 I am usually not an overly emotional mother.
 I love watching my children grow and take steps toward being independent.
 So when the bus pulled away and I burst into tears behind the steering wheel of my car I was a little surprised with myself.
 My babies were going away to camp with people who were strangers and they had no way to contact me.
 Sure, when I initially signed them up for camp lo those many months ago, the complete ban on electronic devices, to include cell phones, was a big positive for me.
 Now?
 Watching the bus drive away?
 I wasn’t as sure.